juangranados/powershell-scripts/Install Print Drivers Remotely/readme.md

 ![Solutions to KB5005652](https://raw.githubusercontent.com/juangranados/powershell-scripts/main/Install%20Print%20Drivers%20Remotely/1.PNG)

 This script allows remote printer drivers installation on a group of computers using printerExport file and [PSExec](https://docs.microsoft.com/en-us/sysinternals/downloads/pstools).
 If PSExec is not found on computer, script asks to the user for download it and extract in system folder.
+I recommend use PSExec latest version because v2.2 does not launch printbrm.exe properly.

 To generate a printer export file with all printer drivers, run `PrintbrmUI.exe` from the computer or server you want to export them.